krzysztofkozyra021/krzysztofkozyra021/README.md

 ## About Me

-Full Stack Developer with a passion for solving complex technical problems.
+Full Stack Dev with a passion for solving complex technical problems.
 Currently studying Computer Science while working on various freelance and open-source projects.
 Aiming to build a career in space engineering software or cybersecurity.
 I believe in continuous learning and applying effective learning techniques to master new technologies quickly.

-## Interests & Goals

-- **Space Engineering** - Developing software for rockets, satellites, and space systems
-- **Cybersecurity** - Exploring security principles and penetration testing
-- **Effective Learning Methods** - Applying cognitive science to master new skills efficiently
-- **Open Source Development** - Contributing to projects that benefit the developer community

 ## Let's Connect